RUN BETTER WITH OUR NEWSLETTER

 As runners our feet are obviously incredibly important, but sometimes they just don’t get the care and attention they deserve.
 In this article I will try to show a few simple ways you can look after your feet and keep them happy.

 First if your feet are sore in any way, DON’T run.
-Check your shoes, how old are they?
-If they are showing signs of wear, bring them in to one of our shops and we can check if it is just old shoes that are the problem.
+Check your running shoes, how old are they?
+If they are showing signs of wear, ideally bring them in to our store and we can check if it is just old shoes that are the problem.
 It’s so good to see a pair of old worn shoes, they tell us so much about your running.
 If your shoes are fine, or if your foot has been sore for a while, then definitely go and see either a podiatrist or physio.

-We stock a PediRoller that can help massage out the sole of the foot, loosening up the plantar fascia.
+A foot roller that can help massage out the sole of the foot, loosening up the plantar fascia.
 It can also be put in the freezer – ice can help against inflammation.
-Using the Trigger Point MBX Massage Ball is another great way to stretch out this muscle.
+Using a massage ball is another great way to stretch out this muscle.

 Make sure you have enough space in your shoes.

+Bear in mind that your choice of running sock thick or thin, can influence the amount of space in the region of the toes.
 If you get numbness or pins and needles in your feet this is often a sign your shoes are too snug.
 Try wearing a thinner sock, this may help, but the best solution might be larger shoes.
+See below for more sock tips

-Visit our stores for a proper fitting, and we can give you more personal advice.
+Visit us for a proper fitting, and we can give you more personal advice.

 Here are some easy exercises that can help to strengthen your feet: